heananbird/Seeq-Cost-Throughput-Curve-Guide/docs/source/potential.rst

 Potential Gain Add-On
 =====

-Layout - Update
+Layout
 ******

 The overall layout of the Potental Gain Add-On looks like this.
-Updated?

 .. jupyter-execute::
     :hide-code: